abcsFrederick/SlideSeg3/README.md

 # SlideSeg3
+Author: Tianyi Miao <br>
+Modified Sep 12, 2019 <br>

+SlideSeg3 is the python3 version of the original SlideSeg package with additional enhancements.

+# SlideSeg
 Author: Brendan Crabb <brendancrabb8388@pointloma.edu> <br>
-Modified Sep 12, 2019 <br>
+Created August 1, 2017
 <hr>

-Welcome to SlideSeg3, a python3 module modified from SlideSeg that allows you to segment whole slide images into usable image chips for deep learning.
+Welcome to SlideSeg, a python module modified from SlideSeg that allows you to segment whole slide images into usable image chips for deep learning.
 Image masks for each chip are generated from associated markup and annotation files.

 If you use this code for research purposes, please cite the following in your paper: